 The managers, workforce and users of a FairShares enterprise's products and services are encouraged to consider how the process of production and retailing affects members, society and the environment.
 In short, there is a commitment to producing and retailing goods/services in a way that enhances the well-being of the stakeholders who produce and consume them.
-If it is not possible to produce or consume in a way that advances well-being and/or improves environmental management then debates should take place on stopping production or adopting alternative production/consumption practices.
+If it is not possible to produce or consume in a way that advances well-being and/or improves environmental management, then debates should take place on stopping production or adopting alternative production/consumption practices.

-2.1.1.5 Social democratic models of ownership, governance and management

-A FairShares enterprise seeks to extend ownership amongst all primary stakeholders directly affected by its operations (founders, producers, users and investors) so that they have a clear right to participate in decisions on how the capital they contribute is managed.
-'Capital' within a FairShares enterprise is understood to include natural capital (resources provided by nature - e.g. air, water and minerals), manufactured capital (tools, machinery and premises), social capital

-(networks of people), human capital (workers' energy, skills and abilities), intellectual capital (workers' ideas and designs) and financial capital (contributions of money).
+2.1.1.5 Social democratic models of ownership, governance and management right to participate in decisions on how the capital they contribute is managed.
+'Capital' within a FairShares enterprise is understood to include natural capital (resources provided by nature - e.g. air, water and minerals), manufactured capital (tools, machinery and premises), social capital (networks of people), human capital (workers' energy, skills and abilities), intellectual capital (workers' ideas and designs) and financial capital (contributions of money).
 The goal of the model is to compensate the providers of each type of capital fairly and equitably.